Pipelines and Underground Systems

 NACE SP0169 and NACE SP0502 are incorporated by reference in 49 CFR.
 These standards are provided free of charge (downloadable) by NACE to those who must comply with the regulations.
 NACE SP0169-2013, plus SP0285-2011, TM0101-2012, TM0497-2012, and RP0193-2001, are also incorporated by reference in New York State Department of Environmental Conservation Part 613 of Title 6 of the Official Compilation of Codes, Rules and Regulations of the State of New York (NYCRR), and are provided free of charge to those who must comply with them.

-As a leading resource for the oil & gas industry, NACE International's Pipeline Advisory Council provides insight to the NACE Board of Directors on industry needs to increase awareness of corrosion issues.
+As a leading resource for the oil and gas industry, NACE International's Pipeline Advisory Council provides insight to the NACE Board of Directors on industry needs to increase awareness of corrosion issues.